 The records in a result set are normally sorted by the key attributes for that resource table.

 In the case of CICS Resource and CICS Monitored tables, records are sorted by the CICS system from which they were collected.
 In working with result sets, you may find it easier to process the records if they are in some logical order of your own choosing.
-The ORDER command lets you sort the records in a result set according to the values of a particular resource table attribute.
+The ORDER command in the CICSPlex SM API lets you sort the records in a result set according to the values of a particular resource table attribute.
+If you are using the CICS management client interface (CMCI), use the ORDERBY parameter instead.

-You tell CICSPlex SM how to sort the records by specifying an order expression on the BY option of the ORDER command.
+If you are using the CICSPlex SM API you can choose how the records are sorted by specifying an order expression on the BY option of the ORDER command.
+If you are using the CICS management client interface (CMCI) you can specify how the records are sorted using the ORDERBY parameter.
 An order expression is a character string that consists of one or more attribute names to be used in sorting the resource table records.